 6.2.5 Students who have a Disability

-Schools have a responsibility to ensure that the needs of students who have a disability who are participating in placements are considered prior to departure and that appropriate support is available before, during and after their placements.
-Guidance on this can be found in the Student Services Fact Sheet on Placements and Field Work on the Disability Support Workspace (may require log in).
+Schools have a responsibility to ensure that the needs of students who have a disability who are participating in exchanges/placements are considered prior to departure and that appropriate support is available before, during and after their placements.

-Schools should be able to assure themselves that placement providers know what their responsibilities are during the period of placement learning including their roles in providing appropriate learning opportunities, the assessment of students and the health and safety of students.
-Placement providers should also be informed of the mechanism for making complaints.
+Schools should be able to assure themselves that placement providers and partner institutions know what their responsibilities are during the period of exchange/placement learning including their roles in providing appropriate learning opportunities, the assessment of students and the health and safety of students.
+Placement providers and partner institutions should also be informed of the mechanism for making complaints.

 6.3 During placement learning

 Schools should require students to keep in regular contact with the School during their placement period in order to review their progress.
 This could be facilitated by e-mail communication.
-In addition it is recommended that academics aim to visit students during the placement period.
+In addition it is recommended that academics or other agreed members of staff within the School or Professional Services Department aim to visit students during the placement period.

 Students should be given information about their subsequent period of study back at Nottingham, particularly any regulation changes.

-Schools should monitor and periodically review their placement policies and procedures in order to evaluate their effectiveness in providing intended learning outcomes and meeting appropriate levels of quality and standards.
+Schools should monitor and periodically review their exchange/placement policies and procedures in order to evaluate their effectiveness in providing intended learning outcomes and meeting appropriate levels of quality and standards.

-Students should be encouraged to write a brief evaluation of their experiences at the host institution and country in order to provide user-friendly advice for future students.
+Students should be encouraged to write a brief evaluation of their experiences at the partner institution/placement provider and country (if applicable) in order to provide user-friendly advice for future students.

-Schools should seek formal or informal feedback from the placement provider.
+Schools should seek formal or informal feedback from the partner institution/placement provider.

 Schools should consider holding information events for future students, using the returning students, and should consider asking returners to help integrate incoming students from partner institutions.